 Lori’s planning something tomorrow?
 Probably something to get me to stay and defy Kari, but what would make me fear her over Kari?
 Sora pressed a hand against her forehead, trying to ease her breathing.
 Her body felt heavy as she trudged to the cashier.
 The two girls her age were already at the register, so she got in line behind them.
 On the counter were a host of snacks and sodas.
 The man behind the counter was Zack.
 Sora was a regular to the store and knew most the employees.

 The two girls looked to be arguing in that outlandish language; the smaller girl seemed to be trying to explain something to the taller girl.
 Zack examined the two curiously as he rang up the final item.
-Sora noticed the two tourists move past them and leave as Zack asked, “Are you going to buy all of this?
+Sora noticed the two tourists move past them and left as Zack asked, “Are you going to buy all of this?
 Like I said, it’ll be one hundred thirty-three seventy-two.”

 The girls looked troubled as the shorter one said, “We don’t have enough to pay.”
 Sora was a little surprised.
 Her accent had completely changed; she spoke English now like a Miami native.

 Zack glared at the two girls.
 “No cash, no food, and you’re clogging up my line!”

 The two girls stared at the enormous pile of already bagged items.
 “Is there the possibility of a tab?”
 The smaller girl pleaded.

 Sora’s chest started to tighten.
 How long are they going to hold up the line?
 I want to get back home.